 - Join NCAnet—a national “network of networks” working to extend the National Climate Assessment process and products to a broader audience

 - USGCRP hopes to organize a discussion with groups who have or are planning to use NCA information in assessments and planning.
 If you are interested in participating, please visit this page to tell us more about your organization and the local, state, regional, or sectoral assessment and planning activities in which you are involved

 - Solicitation for nominations to the Advisory Committee for the Sustained National Climate Assessment

 Interim Assessments and Technical Reports

-- USDA technical report: Global Climate Change, Food Security, and the U.S. Food System (in progress)
+- USDA technical report: Global Climate Change, Food Security, and the U.S. Food System (released December 2015)

 - December 2014 ACES (A Community on Ecosystem Services) Conference

 - February 2015 American Association for the Advancement of Science Annual Meeting